garydunkerley/BiteMyShinyMetalGPT-2/README.md

 Use gpt-2 to produce Futurama scripts from another dimension!

-All scripts were scraped from imdbs.com using the golang package Colly.
+Scripts for our dataset were scraped from imdbs.com using the golang package Colly.

 -----------------------